-Students may transfer in graduate-level work earned at any regionally accredited college or university in the United States.
-The grade received must be a B or better.
-When the grade received is P for Pass or CR for Credit, the institution must equate it to a B or better.
-The transfer credit may only be used to satisfy program electives.
+Transfer credit meeting the criteria may be used to meet core and elective graduate program requirements.
+The grade received for a transfer course must be a B or better.
+When the grade received is P for Pass or CR for Credit, the sending institution must equate it to a B or better.
+Students may transfer up to 12 credits.
+Transferred graduate credits that were earned seven or more years prior to the student's enrollment date may not be applied to the degree without permission of the appropriate school dean.